What is an Aluminium Extrusion?

 The aluminium extrusion process provides almost unlimited opportunities to the product designer with the added benefit of low tooling costs and short lead times.
 Components can be designed to incorporate extra features that provide fixings, channels and interlocking systems that preclude the need for additional parts.
 These features can even be incorporated so that they enhance the structural strength of the assembly.

-The use of aluminium extrusions in combination with novel fabrication techniques can be a low cost tooling solution.
-Due to the low cost of extrusion dies, prototype costs can be reduced during design and the manufacturing technology is easily transferred into full production.
+The use of extrusions in combination with novel fabrication techniques can be a low cost tooling solution.
+The prototype costs can be reduced during design and the manufacturing technology is easily transferred into full production.

 It is not just in new product design where the benefits of aluminium extrusions can be appreciated.
 In existing products the substitution of other materials and processes with aluminium extrusions can result in cost saving through fewer components, reduced finishing, simplified assembly and improved supply chain logistics.

 There are two main methods of extrusion – direct and indirect.
 Direct extrusion is the most frequently used whereby the die head is held stationary and the aluminium billet is forced through the die using a moving ram.
 In indirect extrusion, the aluminium billet is held stationary and the ram moves the die to exert pressure in the stationary billet.